aleshaleksey/fansys23/monsters-npcs/profanes.md

 Zombies are not proficient with anything other than their natural attacks and "grapple".
 They cannot communicate, but can be commanded by way of dark magics.

-**Zombify**: Any mortal bitten once or more by a zombie must make a Con save at midnight.
-Should they fail, they will become a zombie in 6d12 hours.
-This disease counts as magic and can only be cured by supernatural means.
+**Zombify**: Any mortal bitten once or more by a zombie must make a CON save at midnight.
+Should they fail, they will die and become a zombie in 6d12 hours.
+This disease counts as supernatural and can only be cured by supernatural means.
+It cannot be cured once it has run its course.

 ___
 ### Cursed Shade (lesser)